rvounik/frontend2/README.md

 # Description

-Rebuild our current *Frontend* as a standalone Javascript SPA with the following specs:
+Rebuild the current LTP *Frontend* as a standalone Javascript SPA with the following specs:

 # Features